customd/Laravel-Helpers/README.md

 }
 ```

-Additinoally you can set defaults on the timezone via the attributes method or a setter or even in the migration.
+Additionally you can set defaults on the timezone via the attributes method or a setter or even in the migration.

 3. in your app config file add the `user_timezone` parameter.

 4. add the UserTimeZone middleware to your api middleware list.

 You can now access the current requests timezone via `config('request.user.timezone')`

 ### Date(Carbon) Helpers attached to above:
 methods available: